JasonYangCode/SGEA-SNN/README.md

 * `Dec.
 19, 2025` Create the GitHub repository for our paper.

-## Comparison with the SOTA methods on neuromorphic datasets
+## Experimental results and SOTA comparison on neuromorphic datasets

 <div align="center">